jagprieto/Getting_Cleaning_Data_Project/CodeBook.md

 Summary :
 --------------------------------------------------------
-- The script generates a first version of the tidy data set thatcontains 180 rows and 68 columns.
+- The script generates a first version of the tidy data set that contains 180 rows and 68 columns.
 - The final result data is a melted version of the first version that contains 11880 and 4 columns.
 - The first two columns indicate the subject and the activity.
-- The rest of the columns contains the MEAN VALUES obtained from the selected feature meassures grouped by user and activity.
+- The rest of the columns contains the variable names and MEAN VALUES obtained from the selected feature meassures grouped by user and activity.
 - The information in the final result is ordered in rows by feature, user and activity.

 Data dictionary :